 has a word of mouth driver built in.

 While McCracken’s use of my transmedia concept emphasized back story, Yacob’s version stresses world building and the social activity of consumers.
 His primary example turns out to be the alternative reality game, The Art of the Heist.
 It’s worth recalling that I do discuss The Beast and I Love Bees in the context of my discussion of transmedia storytelling.
-Indeed, at the heart of my concept of transmedia is the distinction between cultural activators — works that draw like mined individuals together to form a community — and cultural activators — works that give these communities something to do.
+Indeed, at the heart of my concept of transmedia is the distinction between cultural attractors — works that draw like minded individuals together to form a community — and cultural activators — works that give these communities something to do.
 In a subsequent interview, Yacob fleshes out even more his idea about the role of the consumer in the process of transmedia branding:

 I think consumers can handle more than a single core idea.
 In fact, I think in an age where increasingly consumers control the media the consume, and we can no longer simply interrupt, entertain for 25 seconds and then sell them something, then we have to offer them more than a core idea well told.